 Conclusions: Our results demonstrate that identification of ESBLs strains by MALDI-TOF-MS has potential clinical value and could be widely used in the future as a routine test in clinical microbiology laboratories.

-Keywords: Bacteria - isolation & purification, Algorithms, Cefotaxime - chemistry, Electrophoresis, Gel, Two-Dimensional, Humans, Models, Biological, Molecular Weight, ROC Curve, Reproducibility of Results, Spectrometry, Mass, Matrix-Assisted Laser Desorption-Ionization - methods, beta-Lactamases - biosynthesis
+Keywords: Bacteria - isolation & purification, Algorithms, Cefotaxime - chemistry, Electrophoresis, Gel, Two-Dimensional, Models, Biological, Molecular Weight, ROC Curve, Reproducibility of Results, Spectrometry, Mass, Matrix-Assisted Laser Desorption-Ionization - methods, beta-Lactamases - biosynthesis